 Now that we’re spending a lot more time at home, we’re aware of just how annoying the jingle of our pet’s dog tag can be.
 Thankfully audience development strategist Ali Brown found a solution: These embroidered collars.
 Just choose the size and color of the collar you want and Blueberry Pet will embroider it with Fido’s name and your phone number.
 Problem solved.

-6. Nina Ottosson by Outward Hound Interactive Puzzle Dog Toy
+8. Nina Ottosson By Outward Hound Interactive Puzzle Dog Toy

 Executive editor Dara Katz’s pooch Oakley is such a fan of Nina Ottosson dog puzzles that she wrote an entire story about them.
 “It is so fun to watch my dog snap into detective mode to get her hands (er, paws) on some treats.
 You can actually see her brain light up as her eyes focus and her snout twitches during her investigations,” she wrote.
 This particular puzzle is intermediate level and involves sliding and flipping open compartments to find treats.
 According to Katz, it can help with separation anxiety and any other behavioral problems your pooch might have acquired during quarantine.